 This innovative Charging Hub version optimizes charging to enhance efficiency.
 The advanced version charges fully in 1 hour less than the conventional version.
 When used together with a Mavic 2 charger, the charging period is decreased to 2.5 hours.

 Requires a normal charger – The Battery Charging Hub doesn’t include a charger.
 Please use it together with a regular charger.

-DJI Car Charger for Mavic 2 Zoom, Mavic 2 Pro Drone
+DJI Car Charger for Mavic 2 Pro/Zoom Drone

 The”official” DJI Car Charger for Mavic 2 is an adequate solution for anyone wanting to control their Mavic 2 batteries while on the road.
 It’s simple, dependable and analyzed by DJI so is always going to be a fantastic buy.
 There’s very little to say about this charger except that it connects to the cigarette lighter and a single battery or charger hub (like those above).
 Of course, being from DJI, it will imply it costs somewhat more than some other alternatives, so keep this in mind.
 But testing and quality come at a cost.

 How long does it take to get a Mavic battery to charge on the Hub?